This Chic SMEG Toaster Is 25% Off at the Nordstrom Anniversary Sale

 If you've never felt passionately about a toaster before, that's about to change.
-The SMEG 50s Retro Style Two-Slice Toaster is part appliance, part chic kitchen decor -- and 25% off at the Nordstrom Anniversary Sale.
+The SMEG 50s Retro Style Two-Slice Toaster is part appliance, part chic kitchen decor -- and 25% off at the Nordstrom Anniversary Sale, which ends Aug.
+30.

+The SMEG toaster, available in gold and rose gold, features self centering racks and six browning levels for your preferred toast or bagel crispiness.
+Regularly priced at $229.95, you can shop it now for just $171.90.

 Normally held in July, the Nordstrom Anniversary Sale is beginning a little bit later than usual this year due to safety concerns amid the coronavirus pandemic.
 After weeks of early access pre-sale deals for Nordstrom cardmembers, everyone is able to shop and save right now.
 From Aug.
 19 to 30, the Nordstrom Sale is open to all.
 On Aug.
 31, prices go back up.